-NDSU Graduate School Doctoral Dissertation Awards
+NDSU College of Graduate and Interdisciplinary Studies Doctoral Dissertation Fellowships

-Request for Proposal
+Request for Applications

 Description of the Program

-Support will be available for up to 12 months to enable students to dedicate their time exclusively to dissertation research.
+Subject to budget allocations and the availability of funds, support will be available for up to 12 months to enable students to dedicate their time exclusively to their dissertation.
 The stipend level will be $2,000 per month and it may be augmented from other sources (but the student is not to have additional employment).
 In addition, up to $2,500 may be awarded for research supplies and to support student travel for presentations at national/international meetings.
 EPSCoR award recipients are ineligible.

 Primary Evaluation Criteria: